 Ian voted Best Discovery of 2013 in the Nanobot Rock Reviews Year end Poll!! http://nanobotrock.com/other/4528 .
-Nanobot Rock Reviews reviewed 120 albums in 2013, and the fans voted Ian as the #1 Discovery of The Year for the Human Casualty Album, an accomplishment Ian is very proud of.
+Nanobot Rock Reviews reviewed 120 albums in 2013, and the fans voted Ian as the #1 Discovery of The Year for the Human Casualty Album.
 Thanks to all the fans who voted!!

 Digital Album "Human Casualty" Released June 11, 2013 and is now available at Amazon and Itunes.
 Limited Edition Physical CD's Available Through BandCamp Check it out today!!

 "Ian James is the musician’s musician.
 He is everything Clear Channel will not play.
 He is the guy who, years from now will be acknowledged as an influence of some mainstream success to which everyone will run out and collect his tracks claiming they knew of him when.

 Ian James embodies progressive experimental rock with enough tenacity to maintain a grasp on reality and he is sure to turn a few heads.
 In the seemingly never-evolving world of big names being force-fed by big labels, a sound like Human Casualty is audible ipecac; it will cleanse you of the toxins you’ve been stomaching for all these years.
 It holds the power to wake you up from the Kubrickian nonsense; you just need to let it happen my brothers.